One of the biggest questions in Mars science may have been answered by the Curiosity rover

 Source: © NASA/JPL-Caltech

-Evidence shows that water once flowed on Mars, meaning it must have had a much thicker atmosphere to create a warmer climate than the planet has today.
+Evidence shows that water once flowed on Mars, meaning it must have had a much a thicker atmosphere to create a warmer climate than the planet has today.
 Scientists have long thought that large amounts of carbon dioxide likely warmed Mars via the greenhouse effect for liquid water to become stable.
 However, this presented a mystery: where did all of the carbon dioxide go?